georgia-pj/tableau-data-visualisation-projects/medical-advancements-world-growth-dashboard/README.md

 ## 🧠 Author Notes

 This project combines an interest in data storytelling, historical analysis, and public health.
-It was created to explore how **scientific innovation** shapes real-world outcomes—an insight that connects strongly with decision-making in fields like **finance, policy, and technology**.
+It was created to explore how **scientific innovation** shapes real-world outcomes - an insight that connects strongly with decision-making in fields like **finance, policy, and technology**.

 ---